Waukesha/Milwaukee Chapter: Hartland Walking Club – Hartland Segment Hike

 Photo by Natasha Steenburgen

 Bring in the New Year with a fun-filled hike!
-Come early and enjoy a bonfire, hot chocolate and cookies!
+Afterwards, enjoy a bonfire, hot chocolate and cookies!

 Hikes: